Overview

 South Africa remains the largest pharmaceutical market in Sub-Saharan Africa.

 Should the National Health Insurance plan materialize, it is highly likely that there will be rising demand for prescription generic drugs, improved healthcare infrastructure and access, as well as increased local pharmaceutical production of generics.
 Demand and spend in this sector, particularly as it relates to high value medicines, will likely be tempered by challenging economic conditions.
-There will continue to be emphasis placed on HIV/AIDS and TB treatment but over the long-term, focus will also shift towards the growing chronic disease burden – diabetes, cardiovascular disease, hypertension, and cancer treatments.
+There will continue to be emphasis placed on HIV/AIDS and TB treatment, but over the long-term, focus will a shift towards the growing chronic disease burden – diabetes, cardiovascular disease, hypertension, and cancer treatments.

-All medicines, regardless of category (including dietary supplements), are subject to registration and evaluation by the South African Health Products Regulatory Authority (SAHPRA) which is guided by the Medicines And Related Substances Act, 1965: https://www.sahpra.org.za/wp-content/uploads/2020/02/Government_Gazette_Medicines_and_Devices_Act_Jun_2017-1.pdf .
+All medicines, regardless of category (including dietary supplements), are subject to registration and evaluation by the South African Health Products Regulatory Authority (SAHPRA) which is guided by the Medicines and Related Substances Act, 1965: https://www.sahpra.org.za/wp-content/uploads/2020/02/Government_Gazette_Medicines_and_Devices_Act_Jun_2017-1.pdf .
 Labeling compliance is also addressed in the Act.

 Digital Health